 Coastal Georgia Historical Society Museums, Galleries, Exhibits, Lighthouse tower and Maritime Center Watch tower are open Mon., thru Sat., 10 a.m.-5 p.m., and Sun., 1:30 p.m.-5 p.m.
 Last climb is at 4:30 p.m.
 The Maritime Museum closes from 12 noon-1 p.m.
-Mon.,-Sat.
+Mon.,-Sat. $12 for Adults, $5 for Ages 6-11.
+No admission charge for CGHS members and children under 6.
 (912) 638-4666 or saintsimonslighthouse.org.

 Art Classes.
 All ages and levels.
 Various times and prices.
 1413 Newcastle St. (912) 262-0628 or artdowntown.net.